Saranoah/Sigil_Neura_Network/Sigil Gallery README.md

 Welcome to the **Sigil Gallery**:
 Here, you will witness the visual and ceremonial evolution of your Kintsugi-optimized model.
-This README is your atlas of archetypes, metrics, and mythic motifs—serving engineers, sovereign clients, and cosmic learners alike.

 ---

 ## 🌌 What is a Sigil?